Sushmita-Rudra/demo-group5-Hive-Vs-Impala/README.md

 # demo-group5-Hive-Vs-Impala

-## Hive
+### Sushmita Rudra

 Subtopics:
-1. Load data from local to HDFS.
+1. Load data from local to HDFS using Hive.
-1. perform HiveQL queries for data retrieval.
+1. Perform HiveQL queries for data retrieval.